talkheadai/talkhead-subnet/README.md

 - **Forward**: Validators query miners with a TalkHead Synapse, which carries `image_base64`, `text`, and `voice_profile`.
 - **Generate**: Miners forward the TalkHead Synapse to their own talking-head video generation API to render a clip, upload it to Cloudflare R2, and return a public video URL.
-- **Score**: Validators send the video URL to the scoring server, which computes quality metrics (sync, identity, motion, latency, etc.) and a composite score.
+- **Score**: Validators send the video URL to the scoring server, which computes quality metrics (sync, identity, motion, etc.) and returns a composite quality score.
+- **Latency bonus**: Validators apply a latency bonus separately using the dendrite processing time versus video duration; latency is not part of the composite.
 - **Reward**: Scores are blended with rank-based decay and an optional emission burn before updating validator weights on-chain.
 ---
 ## Requirements